ZeroParadox-Home/FlappyBird/README.md

-## 02.Watch the Second part of this tutorial on YouTube
+## Watch the Second part of this tutorial on YouTube

 <br>